project-oak/oak/docs/programming-oak.md

-Under the covers the [`entrypoint!`](https://project-oak.github.io/oak/doc/oak/macro.entrypoint.html) macro implements a function identified by the name of the entrypoint for you, with the following default behaviour:
+Under the covers the [`entrypoint!`](https://project-oak.github.io/oak/doc/oak/macro.entrypoint.html) macro implements an [external function](abi.md#exported-function) identified by the name of the entrypoint for you, with the following default behaviour:

 - Take the channel handle passed to the entrypoint and use it for gRPC input.
 - Take the newly constructed instance of the Node `struct` returned from the